|

 -

-fonts, which helps you to produce professionally looking
+which helps you to produce professionally looking documents.

 -

-the high typesetting quality goes through for automatically
+high typesetting quality goes through for automatically generated

 -